KonstantinosPetrakis/PatentInspector/README.md

 In the upcoming versions there will be a database dump in the cloud and a docker image for easier installation.
 So running commands like `python manage.py uspto` will not be necessary.
 This is going to be especially useful when multiple offices are supported and the number of scripts that need to be run will increase.

+# Must Todo
+* Add Trim texts on preprocessing
+* Fix multiple time-series graphs
+* Fix bad NMF results
+* Investigate whether is it ok to have only negative or positive CAGR
+* Run profiler for long tasks and optimize
+* Write back up and restore scripts

+# Aesthetic Todo
+* Add more information for the user in the UI z